awsdocs/aws-control-tower-guide/doc_source/drift.md

 ### Resolution<a name="drift-scp-update-resolution"></a>

 When this kind of drift occurs, you can resolve it by updating your landing zone\.
-For more information, see [Updating Your Landing Zone](configuration-updates.md#update-controltower)\.
+For more information, see [Update Your Landing Zone](configuration-updates.md#update-controltower)\.

 ## SCP Attached to Managed OU<a name="drift-scp-attached-ou"></a>